OData/v3ProtocolDocument/OData CSDL Definition.markdown

 # 15	Vocabulary Annotations[csdl15]

-Vocabulary terms are used to annotate other model elements.
+Vocabulary terms are used to annotate other parts of the model.
 The following model elements may be annotated with a vocabulary term:

 - [`edm:Annotations`][csdl15.1]
 - [`edm:ComplexType`][csdl7.1]